seritwin/ds6050_final_project/README.md

 Trains a ResNet-based convolutional neural network for binary classification (metastasis vs. no metastasis) on H&E stained tissue tiles.
 Includes patient-level aggregation of predictions.

 ### 4. Classification Model('DenseNetAll_224x224_Executable.ipynb`)
-Trains a DenseNet-201 convolutional neural network for binary classification (metastasis vs. no metastasis) ib IHC-images.
+Trains a DenseNet-201 convolutional neural network for binary classification (metastasis vs. no metastasis) on IHC-images.
 Includes patient-level aggregation of predictions.
   - Various model ablations selected within the code in `Implement Model Tuning` code block.
 Select the ablations layers prior to running the model.

+### 4. Classification Model('DenseNetAll_224x224_full_finetuningLeakyReLU.ipynb`)
+Trains a DenseNet-201 convolutional neural network with LeakyReLU for binary classification (metastasis vs. no metastasis) on IHC-image.

 ## Requirements